Skip to Content

 Master of Architecture

-Accredited by the National Architecture Accrediting Board, the M.Arch program provides students with rigorous and accessible professional training.
+Accredited by the National Architecture Accrediting Board (NAAB), our M.Arch program provides students with rigorous and accessible professional training.

-Through rigorous coursework, M.Arch students at MassArt explore the pressing issues in the architecture profession today, from sustainable design to social equity, while mastering specialized technical skills.
+Through rigorous coursework, Master of Architecture (M.Arch) students at MassArt explore the pressing issues in the architecture profession today, from sustainable design to social equity, while mastering specialized technical skills.
 Students explore history, drawing, structural principles, hands-on fabrication, and innovation.
 They develop and establish their individual design voices within a shared set of program values.

 M.Arch students are also trained to be socially responsible citizens invested in community partnerships and collaboration.
 While at MassArt, students participate in community projects and gain leadership skills by working closely with non-profit organizational partners in the Greater Boston area.